 12. Prevents Constipation

-The high-fiber content not only promotes colon health, but also prevents constipation.
-So, if you are suffering from constipation, have some summer squash.
+The high-fiber content promotes colon health and prevents constipation.
+So, if you are suffering from constipation, you can have summer squash for stress relief as it can be highly stressful for your digestive system and even affect your mental health.

 13. Vegetable Source Of Protein

-A lot of people resort to animal meat for meeting the protein requirements of their body.
+A lot of people resort to animal meat for meeting the protein requirements of their bodies.
 However, with animal meat, you often get fat.
 Acorn squash can serve as a vegetable source of protein.
-While its protein content is not very high, you may eat it to supplement your overall protein intake.
+While its protein content is not very high, you may eat it to supplement your overall protein intake

 14. Provides A Boost To Digestion